• Skip to main content

 Filed Under: Identity

-Are You Being Stubborn Or Tenacious?
+Choose Between Being Stubborn Or Tenacious

-April 5, 2020 by Matt Pavlik Leave a Comment
+April 5, 2020 by Matt Pavlik 2 Comments

-You need to feel inner stability.
-You need an identity.
 A lack of identity feels like sinking without reaching a firm bottom.
 You feel squishy, inadequate, and ashamed.
+A crisis can help strengthen your identity.
+In this sense, what doesn’t disorient you only makes you stronger.

-Choosing Stubbornness For Stability
+Choose Stubbornness For Stability

-Stubborn people are prideful.
-They are like the people who build their house on the sand instead of the rock.
-There house might go up quickly, but it won’t last nearly as long as the house built upon the rock.
+Stubborn people pursue self-protection even when it costs them their integrity.
+They might lie and people-please to minimize their contact with reality.
+Stubborn people are foolish (prideful).
+They are like the people who build their houses on the sand instead of the rock.
+Their houses might go up quickly, but they won’t last nearly as long as the houses built upon the rock.

 “Everyone then who hears these words of mine and does them will be like a wise man who built his house on the rock.
 And the rain fell, and the floods came, and the winds blew and beat on that house, but it did not fall, because it had been founded on the rock.
 And everyone who hears these words of mine and does not do them will be like a foolish man who built his house on the sand.
 And the rain fell, and the floods came, and the winds blew and beat against that house, and it fell, and great was the fall of it.”